simdjson/simdjson/doc/basics.md

 The CPU detection, which runs the first time parsing is attempted and switches to the fastest parser for your CPU, is transparent and thread-safe.

+In a threaded environment, stack space is often limited.
+Running code like simdjson in debug mode may require hundreds of kilobytes of stack memory.
+Thus stack overflows are a possibility.
+We recommend you turn on optimization when working in an environment where stack space is limited.
+If you must run your code in debug mode, we recommend you configure your system to have more stack space.
+We discourage you from running production code based on a debug build.

 Standard Compliance
 --------------------